GabrielTorland/GabrielTorland/README.md

 <h3> About me:</h3>
 <p>
- I enojoy for solving complex problems and creating innovative solutions using cutting-edge technology.
-I have a strong background in algorithms, data structures, and software design, and I enjoy working on projects that challenge me to think critically and push the boundaries of what is possible.
-In addition to my expertise in computer science, I also have a keen interest in mathematics, particularly calculus and discrete mathematics.
-Whether I am developing a new machine learning model, optimizing a database, or designing a user interface, I am constantly striving to improve my skills and broaden my knowledge.
-I am always looking for new opportunities to collaborate and learn from others, and I am excited to see what the future holds for the field of computer science.
+Hi, my name is Gabriel and I am studying computer science.
+I have a strong interest in tackling complex problems and using innovative technology to find creative solutions.
+With a background in algorithms, data structures, and software design, I thrive on projects that require critical thinking and pushing the boundaries of what is possible.
+In addition to computer science, I also have a passion for mathematics, particularly calculus and discrete math.
+Whether working on a machine learning model, optimizing a database, or designing a user interface, I am constantly seeking to improve my skills and expand my knowledge.
+I value collaboration and the opportunity to learn from others, and I am eager to see what the future holds for the field of computer science.
 </p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=gabrieltorland&label=Profile%20views&color=0e75b6&style=flat" alt="gabrieltorland" /> </p>